top of page

 Through replacement.

-Looking back, my life forms a continuous arc of brain training.
+Looking back, my life forms a continuous arc of training.

-First through effort and repetition in the only arena that felt stable and safe—work, responsibility, performance.
+First through effort and repetition in the arena that felt stable and safe: work, responsibility, and performance.

 I trained relentlessly there because it worked.